crawl/crawl/README.md

 - [ ] to make orb run easier, nerf or remove panlords
 - [ ] to make orb run easier, map other enemies to easier ones
 - [ ] end the game when the player exits the realm of zot with the orb.
 This is to avoid players spending 10 minutes predigging tunnels in a now 25 minute game.
+- [ ] remove things like adders from D:10 since this is now the end of the game

 ## Extended changes